 The French flag is an important symbol which symbolizes France’s freedom from the French Monarchy’s absolute power.

-Prior to the revolution, the royal flag / royal banner was white which represented the monarch.
+Before the revolution, the royal flag / royal banner was white, which represented the monarch.

 After the storming of Bastille, France’s official flag combined the white (the royal colours) with the red and blue colour cockades the Paris militia wore in their hats during the revolution to distinguish which side they were on.